Get in touch with us

 Long-distance train tickets may be purchased online, at the official Comboios de Portugal website or at stations around Portugal.
 Tickets for Intercidades and Alfa Pendular are available up to 30 days in advance; however, you should have no constraints reserving for the following or even the same day.
 Other services must be reserved at least 24 hours in advance to guarantee a ticket.

-It becomes important to mention that children under 5 can travel for free, and between the ages of 6 and 12 only pay half of the price.
+It is important to mention that children under 5 can travel for free, and between the ages of 6 and 12 only pay half price.
 Additionally, senior travellers from 65 and upwards can get 50% off any service but must show ID.

 Bus